 It is the compression strength that protects the gears (and even "fills in" some of the irregularities between the teeth as they mesh together)

-Since the starter kit includes Ceramic Reel Gear Grease you can try it out (along with the Cast Lube, Gear Grease and Semi-fluid Grease and get 25% discount off your FIRST order if you use any of the links in this article.
-Fishing Discoveries also receive a commission on any of those orders – so thank you if you take advantage of the offer.
+Since the starter kit includes Ceramic Reel Gear Grease you can try it out (along with the Cast Lube, Gear Grease and Semi-fluid Grease and get 20% discount off your FIRST order with the discount code 20DEAL.

 Best Drag Grease